General Suggestions on Teaching Students with Disabilities

 - What do I want my students to be able to do?

 - What lasting impact do I want to have?

 - What challenges to inclusion might my presentation style create?

 - How can I plan my presentations to provide meaningful access to all members of my class, and minimize the need for individual accommodations, without compromising the essential components that I’ve identified, and in the most inclusive way possible?

-- Clearly define course requirements, the dates of exams and when assignments are due.
+- Clearly define course requirements, the dates of exams, required readings, and when assignments are due.
 Provide advance notice of any changes.

 - Teach to generalize and to consolidate information.